-Stockholder transaction expenses: Sales load borne by us (as a percentage of offering price) % (1) Offering expenses borne by us (as a percentage of offering price) % (2) Dividend reinvestment plan fees (per sales transaction fee) \$15.00 (3) Total Stockholder transaction expenses (as a percentage of offering price) -% Annual expenses (as a percentage of net assets attributable to common stock): Base Management fees payable under the Investment Advisory Agreement 3.28% (4) Incentive fees payable under the Investment Advisory Agreement 2.67% (5) Interest payments on borrowed funds 3.82% (6) Other expenses 2.18% (7) Acquired fund fees and expenses % (8) (9) Total annual expenses 11.95% (9)
+Stockholder transaction expenses: Sales load borne by us (as a percentage of offering price) % (1) Offering expenses borne by us (as a percentage of offering price) % (2) Dividend reinvestment plan fees % (3) Total Stockholder transaction expenses (as a percentage of offering price) % Annual expenses (as a percentage of net assets attributable to common stock): Base Management fees payable under the Investment Advisory Agreement 3.14% (4) Incentive fees payable under the Investment Advisory Agreement 2.41% (5) Interest payments on borrowed funds 3.99% (6) Other expenses 2.64% (7) Acquired fund fees and expenses % (8)(9) Total annual expenses 12.18%

-- 1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the following Example will be updated accordingly. - (2) The related prospectus supplement will disclose the applicable offering expenses and total stockholder transaction expenses. - The expenses of the dividend reinvestment plan are included in "other expenses."
-The plan administrator's fees will be paid by us.
-There will be no brokerage charges or other charges to stockholders who participate in the plan except that, if a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds.
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the following Example will be updated accordingly. - (2) The related prospectus supplement will disclose the applicable offering expenses and total shareholder transaction expenses. - (3) The de minimis expenses of the dividend reinvestment plan are included in "other expenses."
 For additional information, see "Distribution Reinvestment Plan." - (4) Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents, and the intangible asset and goodwill resulting from the SBIC Acquisitions; but including assets purchased with borrowed amounts, and including assets owned by any consolidated entity).
-This item represents actual base management fees incurred for the three months ended March 31, 2017, annualized for a 12-month period.
+This item represents actual base management fees incurred for the year ended December 31, 2016.
 We may from time to time decide it is appropriate to change the terms of the agreement.
-Under the 1940 Act, any material change to our Investment Advisory Agreement must be submitted to stockholders for approval.
-See "Management and Other Agreements Investment Advisory Agreement". - (5) Assumes a Part One and Part Two incentive fee, as defined below, of \$3.6 million and \$0.3 million, respectively.
-The Part One incentive fee was calculated based on our statement of operations for the three months ended March 31, 2017, annualized for a 12-month period.
-The Part Two incentive of \$0.3 million represents the actual Part Two incentive fee accrued for the three months ended March 31, 2017.
-The Part Two incentive fee is accrued, but not paid, if, on a cumulative basis, the sum of net realized capital gains and (losses) plus net unrealized appreciation and (depreciation) is positive.
-Net realized and unrealized capital gains or losses can vary substantially from period to period.
+Under the 1940 Act, any material change to our Investment Advisory Agreement must be submitted to shareholders for approval.
+See "Management and Other Agreements Investment Advisory Agreement".
+The 3.14% fee reflected in the table is calculated by determining the ratio that the base management fee bears to our net assets attributable to common stock (rather than our total assets). - (5) Assumes a Part One and Part Two incentive fee, as defined below, of \$3.4 million and \$0, respectively.
+The Part One incentive fee was calculated based on our statement of operations for the year ended December 31, 2016.
+The actual Part Two incentive fee was \$(139,000) for the year ended December 31, 2016, which represented the reversal of the Part Two incentive fee accrued at December 31, 2015.